Interest rates may be most critical to traders when dealing with economic indicators for forex trading

 Singapore one exception

-Although interest rates are the single most useful and easy to use economic indicator, again not all economies play by the same rules.
+Although interest rates is a useful and very easy to use economic indicator, again not all economies play by the same rules.
 Singapore is an example.
 It has a small economy despite very high GDP per capita.
 It is still export driven and depends on raw material imports as well as import of energy, food and building material.
 Therefore Singapore experiences imported inflation.
 Unlike other central banks that rely on interest rate as a policy action, the Monetary Authority of Singapore (MAS) adjusts the exchange rate of the Singapore Dollar instead.
 The Singapore Dollar is floated in a controlled band against a basket of other currencies.